DuniaBaxa/Dunix/englix/abc.md

 In informal texts smileys, emoticons and emojis may be used to indicate mood.
 For example **:)** indicates happiness and **:(** indicates sadness.

-**me wida te :)**
+**Mi love yu :)**
-= I see you.
+= I love you.
-**me ni wida te :(**
+**Yu no love mi :(**
+= You don't love me.

+Emojis can be used too.

+**Mi love yu 😊**
-= I don't see you.
+= I love you.
+**Yu no love mi ☹**
+= You don't love me.

 ## Word structure

-The most common word structure in Pandunia is CVCV, where C is a consonant and V is a vowel.
+The most common word structure in Dunish is CVCV, where C is a consonant and V is a vowel.

-The heaviest possible word is CLVCCVC, where L is a liquid consonant (l or r).
-For example **kristal** is such a word.
+The heaviest possible word is CLVCCVS, where L is a liquid consonant (l, r, y or w) and F is an acceptable final vowel.
+For example **kristal** (crystal) is a heavy word.

-Initial consonants are restricted to:

-1. Any single consonant except /ŋ/
-2. Stop + liquid
-    - pl, bl, kl, gl
-    - pr, br, tr, dr, kr, gr
-3. Consonant + semivowel
-   - f.ex. ny, py, sw

-Middle consonant clusters are restricted to:

-1. Resonant (m, n, ŋ, l, r) + stop or affricate
-    - mp, mb, nt, nd, nk, ng, nc, nj
-    - lp, lb, lt, ld, lk, lg
-    - rp, rb, rt, rd, rk, rg
-2. Resonant + sibilant
-    - ns, ls, rs
-    - nz, lz, rz
-    - nx, lx, rx
-3. Sibilant + stop
-    - st, sp, sk
-4. Resonant + sibilant + stop
-    - f.ex. lsk
-5. Stop + liquid (see above)

-Allowed final consonants are:
+Allowed final consonants include:

-h, l, m, n, ng, r, s, w, x, y
+- nasals: m, n, ng
+- liquids: l, r, y, w
+- voiceless fricatives: s, x, h, f